s4022757/DMS1_Blog_2.1_Electric_Boogaloo/posts/Assingment_3.md

 ![New Project](week7/Install/newproject.png)

-New we're in the belly of the beast.
+Now we're in the belly of the beast.
 Let's start with the basics and create a new 3D GameObject.

 ![Create Shape](week7/Install/shapesget.png)